Keith Urban

 Urban was a coach on the Australian version of the singing competition The Voice and a judge on American Idol.
-In October 2013, Urban introduced his own signature line of guitars and accessories.
+In October 2013, he introduced his own signature line of guitars and accessories.

 Early life

-Urban was born on 26 October 1967 in Whangarei, New Zealand.
-He is the youngest son of Marienne and Robert "Bob" Urbahn (Urbański).
-At two years of age, Urban moved with his parents to Caboolture, Queensland, Australia.
-Expressing an early interest in music, he was at four given a ukulele, and at six he took up the guitar.
-From an early age Urban’s influences reflected the tastes of his parents, who enjoyed country music.
-His father, who owned a convenience store, put an ad for a guitar teacher in his shop window.
-Urban took lessons from his teacher, Sue McCarthy, and began entering local competitions, in addition to acting in a local theatre company.
-Urban has stated that his guitar playing was influenced by two rock players, Mark Knopfler (Dire Straits) and Lindsey Buckingham (Fleetwood Mac).
+Urban was born on 26 October 1967 in Whangārei, New Zealand.
+He is the youngest son of Marienne and Robert "Bob" Urbahn.
+At two years of age, Urban moved with his parents to Caboolture, Queensland, in Australia.
+Expressing an early interest in music, at four he was given a ukulele, and at six he took up the guitar.
+From an early age Urban's influences reflected the tastes of his parents, who enjoyed country music.
+His father owned a convenience store and put an ad for a guitar teacher in his shop window, which led to his taking guitar lessons from Sue McCarthy.
+He entered local competitions and acted in a local theatre company.
+Urban has said that his guitar playing was influenced by two rock guitarists, Mark Knopfler (Dire Straits) and Lindsey Buckingham (Fleetwood Mac).

-In 1983, Urban was a contestant on the Australian TV talent show New Faces.
-A few years later, he began making inroads into the Australian country music scene, with regular appearances on the Reg Lindsay Country Homestead TV Program, Mike McClellan's Music Program, and various other TV programmes performing duets with local Brisbane girl Jenny Wilson.
+In 1980, Urban was a contestant on the Australian TV talent show New Faces.
+A few years later, he began making inroads into the Australian country music scene, with regular appearances on the Reg Lindsay Country Homestead TV programme, Mike McClellan's music programme, and various other TV programmes performing duets with Jenny Wilson, a girl from Brisbane.
 They won a Golden Guitar award at the Tamworth Country Music Festival.
 Urban also performed regularly on stage at the Northern Suburbs Country Music Club in Bald Hills, where he was a member.
-He was in a band called 'Kids Country', which performed during school holidays at various venues and made appearances on the Reg Lindsey show and Conway Country.
+He was in a band called Kids Country, which performed during school holidays at various venues and made appearances on the Reg Lindsey show and Conway Country.